 Mountain biking, from mild to wild

 The Redwoods in Whakarewarewa Forest is a must-do destination for mountain biking, whether you like to putter along at sightseeing pace or shred the trails at maximum speed.
-The 130km trail network has been carefully crafted to provide riders of all abilities with a great time and the free-draining volcanic soils keep mud to a minimum.
+The 200km free trail network has been carefully crafted to provide riders of all abilities with a great time and the free-draining volcanic soils keep mud to a minimum.
 Tall native ferns cover the forest floor beneath the giant trees, creating a cool, green landscape that's about as gorgeous as it gets.

 If you're really serious about your mountain biking, Crankworx Rotorua is a five-day MTB festival you won't want to miss.
-It happens in March, when Rotorua's weather is reliably fine and dry.

 Receive alerts about cheap flights into Rotorua